 Buying a ticket for public transport in Holland

-When you use Dutch public transport you will see that the locals often make use of a wallet sized chipcard to enter stations, trams or buses.
-This is the so called ov-chipcard.
+When you use Dutch public transport you will see that most locals make use of a wallet sized chipcard to enter stations, trams or buses.
+This is the ov-chipcard.
 For residents of the Netherlands, there are personalized cards that allow for subscriptions and discounts.

-As a tourist you can buy an “anonymous” chipcard for EUR 7,50, charge it with credits.
-In this way, you’ll avoid the hassle of having to buy disposable tickets for every trip and the fares are lower.
-However, note that this EUR 7,50 is non-refundable, and that every traveler (over 4 years old) needs their own individual card.
-So do your math before you buy such a chipcard.
-If you don’t intend to stay long or travel much, it will be cheaper to buy disposable tickets, or perhaps a day card.
+As a tourist you can buy an “anonymous” chipcard for EUR 7,50 and charge it with credits.
+This way, you’ll avoid the hassle of having to buy disposable tickets for every trip.
+The fares are lower too.
+On the flip side, note that this EUR 7,50 is non-refundable, and that every traveler (over 4 years old) needs their own individual card.
+So do your math before you buy an OV-chipcard.
+If you don’t intend to stay long or travel much, it will be cheaper to buy disposable tickets or perhaps a day card.

-Note: if you have credits left on your chipcard when leaving the Netherlands it can be complicated to get your money back.
+Note: if you have credits left on your chipcard when leaving Holland it can be complicated to get your money back.
 With less than 30 euros on your card you need to fill in a form at one of the service desks and they will return the money to you in cash.
-With more than 30 euros left on your card things get rather complicated, because you will need a Dutch bank account to get your money back!
+With more than 30 euros left on your card you will need a Dutch bank account to get your money back!
 So my advice: make sure there is never too much credit on your ov-chipcard!

 Where to buy an ov-chipcard?

 You can buy an anonymous OV chipcard at:

 - railway stations, from the ticket machines or from the service desk (only at the bigger stations);